Golden Globes Nominations: 21 Biggest Snubs and Surprises

 SNUB: “Wonder Woman” gets shut out

 Some pundits have wondered if the Warner Bros. tentpole could be the first comic book movie to score a best picture nomination at the Oscars.
-But it’s awards momentum was hurt on Monday, when the Globes omitted it from all categories, including best picture, best director and best actress for Gal Gadot.
+But the film’s momentum was hurt on Monday, when the Globes omitted it from all categories, including best picture, best director and best actress for Gal Gadot.

 SNUB: “The Big Sick”